Johnnie Poe

 Johnnie Edward Poe (born August 29, 1959) is an American former professional football player who was a cornerback who spent his entire seven-year career with the New Orleans Saints of the National Football League (NFL).
-Poe played college football for the Missouri Tigers, before being selected by the Saints in 1981 NFL draft.
+Poe played college football for the Missouri Tigers, before being selected 144th overall by the Saints in the sixth round of the 1981 NFL draft.

 Poe played a total of 100 games over his seven-year career, amasseing 17 interceptions, 73 yards from 9 punt returns, and 2 touchdowns.
 1983 was arguably Poe's best year, as he intercepted 7 passes and returned one for a touchdown.